On the moduli space of positive Ricci curvature metrics on homotopy spheres

 Using the above notation, the whole handle and its metric can now be expressed as As the boundary metric by construction agrees with the surgery metric, it is clear that $\bar{M}\cup \bar{E}$ admits a smooth positive scalar curvature metric, as claimed.

-Finally, we must consider the situation when $\bar{E}$ is not trivial.
-Clearly, the technique of cutting out the $\lq$solid tube' from the $\lq$big tube' explained above requires $\bar{E}$ to be a product, and so will not work here.
-To overcome this problem, we recall the assumption made in the proof of Corollary 5, namely that the non-flat part of the horizontal distribution is restricted to the region $r \in (\delta/2, \delta).$ Accordingly, we are free to assume that $\bar{E}$ is a product outside this region.
+Finally, we must consider the situation when the connection $\nabla$ is not flat (so the metric $g(f,h_{\infty},\nabla)$ is not a warped product).
+Clearly, the technique of cutting out the $\lq$solid tube' from the $\lq$big tube' explained above requires the metric to be a warped product, and so will not work here.
+However, recall that the non-flat part of the connection is restricted to the region $r \in (\delta/3, 2\delta/3).$ Accordingly, we are free to assume that $g(f,h_{\infty},\nabla)$ is a warped product outside this region.